pensjonatus/flash-fiction/blog/the-voice-in-the-night.md

 ---
-title: 'The Voice in the Night'
+title: The Voice in the Night
 date: '2014-11-10'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I heard a voice calling me in the night, so I woke up.
 There was nobody there,